-We performed our tests of compliance in accordance with U.S. generally accepted government auditing standards; Government Auditing Standards; and OMB Bulletin No. 24-01.
+We performed our tests of compliance in accordance with Government Auditing Standards; and OMB Bulletin No. 24-02.

 Responsibilities of Management for Compliance with Laws, Regulations, Contracts, and Grant Agreements

 Management is responsible for complying with laws, regulations, contracts, and grant agreements applicable to the Agency.